reo6/rpaste/README.md

 # rpaste

-Simple paste service, written in 6 hours.
+Tiny paste service, written in 6 hours.

+Here is the running [instance](https://rpaste.pythonanywhere.com/) of the project.

 ## Setting up